foundation/foundation-cli/readme.md

 ### Update

-Updates your Bower packages, which includes Foundation for Apps.
+Updates your Bower packages, which includes Foundation.
 Run this command when you want to update an existing project to the newest version of Foundation.

 ```bash
 foundation update